All Episodes

 But that's just part of it.

-to flip-flop on on masking and um uh and go into forcing uh mandates for or encouraging mandates for vaccination particularly for children that are so vulnerable If they um are exposed to the spike protein of COVID 19, which is comes from these vaccines, these agents uh that is toxic to the heart and toxic to other organs.
+particularly for children that are so vulnerable if they are exposed to the spike protein of COVID-19, which comes from these vaccines, these agents, that is toxic to the heart and toxic to other organs.

-Gentlemen, I want to thank you so very much, Dr. Brian Tyson, Dr. George Farid, uh, for taking the time away from your patients to talk to us about this vital subject.
+Gentlemen, I want to thank you so very much, Dr. Brian Tyson, Dr. George Farid, for taking the time away from your patients to talk to us about this vital subject.

 Your new book is coming out soon.

-It's entitled Overcoming the COVID Darkness How Two Doctors Successfully Treated 7,000 Patients.
+It's entitled Overcoming the COVID Darkness: How Two Doctors Successfully Treated 7,000 Patients.

 Gentlemen, thank you so much.